 Iain has an extensive background working with civil society in countries in conflict.
 He was a Geneva-based correspondent for the London-based Guardian and International Herald Tribune (1976-1987); authored a book on the disappearances in Argentina; fronted several BBC documentaries; served as spokesperson for the UNHCR operation in Cambodia (1992) and the UN humanitarian operation in Haiti (2004); served as a Senior Fellow at the US Institute of Peace (1996-7); and conducted missions to Rwanda and Bosnia for the UN, USAID and UNHCR.
 He recently stepped down as an adjunct professor at Georgetown’s School of Foreign Service, where he taught human rights.
 Email: email@example.com

-Abby is a senior at the University of Illinois.
+Abby is a recent graduate of the University of Illinois.
 She is a Global Studies and History major with a focus in human rights.
 She speaks French and is in the process of learning Arabic.
-Abby studied in Paris last spring where she had the opportunity to learn and interact with the different immigrant communities there.
+Abby studied in Paris in spring of 2020 where she had the opportunity to learn and interact with the different immigrant communities there.
 She is very passionate about global issues and is excited to use this time at the Advocacy Project to tackle some of these issues in a concrete way.

 A native of Arkansas, Mary Ellen graduated from Rhodes College in Memphis with a bachelor’s degree in music and from The Catholic University in DC with a master’s degree in vocal performance.
 She has done administrative work at several local churches and has also been the alto section leader and soloist at the National Presbyterian Church and Washington Hebrew Congregation for many years.
 In September 2019, she began working at The Advocacy Project as a part-time financial manager.
 She lives in Silver Spring, MD and, when not working or singing, enjoys visiting with friends and with her four grown children and grandson who all live in the metro area.